 While this instance of the malware is contained, people are encouraged to install the latest Windows update.
 It is widely expected that hackers will tweak the malware to try to continue its spread.

-I can’t even imagine the potential impact to flights operations if the malware had propagated through the IT systems at the airlines.
+I can’t even imagine the potential impact to flights operations if the malware had propagated through the airline IT systems.

 There is a lesson from this episode.
-There are some things you can – and should – do if you own a Windows machine:
+There are some things you should do if you own a Windows machine:

 - Install the latest Windows update to protect your computer.

 - Back up your files regularly so that you can recover your data.

 If you haven’t done either recently, this malware should give you pause and the incentive to get it done.